 These infections occurred in a single surgery center.
 Further, it was discovered that these infections occurred in a single operating room of that surgery center, and the risk of infection was higher if the operation took more time in that particular room.

 Understand how saline implants work.

 To get the significance of this, you need to understand something about saline breast implants.
 They are filled with sterile saline through a tube that is connected to a valve in the implant at the time of surgery, unlike silicone implants which are pre-filled and have no valve.
-Many years ago (as in over 25 years ago), the way this was done was by filling a syringe with saline that was in a sterile pitcher on the operative field, connect the syringe to the tube going into the implant, and fill the implant.
+Many years ago (as in over 25 years ago), the way this was done was by filling a syringe with saline that was in a sterile pitcher on the operative field, connecting the syringe to the tube going into the implant, and filling the implant.
 This would be done multiple times until the implant was filled to the appropriate volume; then, the tube would be removed.
 This became known as an “open bowl” technique.

 Fungal infections were caused by the open-bowl technique, which is now obsolete.